pururval/price-deviation-alert/README.md

 ### 3. Optional: A dockerfile to run the script

-### 4. What you would do next to further improve it
+### 4. What next to further improve it
 - Add unit tests
 - Improve logging by ouput to file and flags for various levels like DEBUG, WARNING to be set as argument.
 - Optimize api call and calculations for performance
 - Dockerize the app
 - Improve documenation with better formatting and API refrences

-### 5. Other interesting checks you might implement to alert on market behaviour
+### 5. Other interesting checks to implement to alert on market behaviour
 - Implement a cache for unusual spikes or changes since the app was started and compare with general behavior
 - Find correlations on different currency trends
 - Extend daily results and add fields for weekly or monthly results
 - Alert when price reaches peaks or when it reverses

-### 6. Approach to solving the task, and any issues you faced with implementation
+### 6. Approach to solving the task, and any issues faced with implementation

 1. Started with the search on gemini api for relavant endpoints
 2. Found ticker/v2 which provided past 24 hr values for a currencypair